i5hi/helpers/vault.md

 ```

-Reissue the unseal command for 3/5 keys and you will see the value of `Sealed` change from `true` to `false`.
+Reissue the unseal command for 3/5 keys and observe the value of `Sealed` change from `true` to `false`.

 Now we can start using vault!